fluencelabs/fRPC-Substrate/README.md

   <- result
 ```

-We want to execute our Aqua program on the peer the client, i.e. the gateway's client peer, connected to (1).
-To setup for our randomized worker and endpoint selection, we need to get the workers running our eth-rpc service (2).
+We want to execute our Aqua program on the peer of the client, i.e. the gateway's client peer, connected to (1).
+To set up our randomized worker and endpoint selection, we need to get the workers running our eth-rpc service (2).
 We then calculate the index *workerNumber* as a random integer (3) and do the same for the endpoint provider (5).
 Finally, we call the chosen worker with the chosen endpoint url (6) and print our randomly chosen integers to the screen (7) before returning the result.

 #### Round robin